Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/adornment-layers.md

 ### Element-Based and Draw-Based Adornments

-Adornments can render via UI elements or by drawing themselves.
+Adornments can be rendered via UI elements or by drawing themselves.
 Most of our pre-defined adornments use the draw-based mechanism where they render themselves in the rendering pipeline instead of using UI elements to render themselves.
 It's important to note that element-based adornments will always render "on top" of draw-based adornments since the elements are stacked on top of the drawing canvas element.
 Adornments like alternating row highlights should be draw-based so that they stack appropriately with other pre-defined adornment layers.
 Adornments like intra-line controls can be element-based since they generally appear on top of other view content anyhow.

 }